On this page:

 Interim Results of a Phase 1–2a Trial of Ad26.COV2.S Covid-19 Vaccine (Sadoff, January 2021): In this Phase 1-2a placebo-controlled trial of Ad26.COV2.S in 805 adults, who were stratified according to age (18-55 years or ≥65 years), participants were assigned in a 1:1:1:1:1 ratio to receive zero, one, or two doses of low-dose (5 x 1010 vp) or high-dose (1 x 1011 vp) vaccine (placebo followed by placebo, low dose followed by low dose, low dose followed by placebo, high dose followed by high dose, high dose followed by placebo) administered 56 days apart.
 Solicited adverse events were predominantly mild or moderate in severity and most frequently included fatigue, headache, myalgia and pain at the injection site.
 Such adverse events were dose-dependent.
 By day 29 after vaccination, 99% or more participants in all treatment arms had seroconverted.
 Antibody levels as measured by ELISA correlated with those measured by a wild-type virus neutralization assay.
 Levels of baseline Ad26 neutralizing antibodies did not correlate with SARS-CoV-2 neutralizing antibody levels following vaccination.
 All CD4+ T cell responses elicited by vaccine were Th1 skewed.

-For up-to-date J&J/Janssen COVID-19 vaccine safety considerations, refer to CDC’s Interim Clinical Considerations for Use of COVID-19 Vaccines.
+For up-to-date J&J/Janssen COVID-19 vaccine safety considerations, refer to our Vaccine Safety page.

-For up-to-date J&J/Janssen COVID-19 vaccine dosing information, refer to CDC’s product information page.
+For up-to-date J&J/Janssen COVID-19 vaccine dosing information, refer to our Vaccine Dosing & Schedule page.

 The Oxford-AstraZeneca COVID-19 vaccine (also known as ChAdOx1 nCoV-19 vaccine and AZD1222) is a non-replicating viral vectored vaccine that utilizes a chimpanzee adenovirus.